Klipper3d/klipper/docs/Config_Reference.md

 #   Neopixel is connected to the pin).
 #color_order: GRB
 #   Set the pixel order required by the LED hardware (using a string
 #   containing the letters R, G, B, W with W optional).
+Alternatively,
+#   this may be a comma separated list of pixel orders - one for each
-The default is
+#   LED in the chain.
+The default is GRB.
-#   GRB.
 #initial_RED: 0.0
 #initial_GREEN: 0.0
 #initial_BLUE: 0.0